ghfbsd/pico_rocrail_can_tcp_gateway/README.md

 Then set the `Node ID` and the channel's `Address`.
 The node ID will always be 1, and the address will be any of 0-7 depending on the pin on the RPP that your feedback device connects to (refer to the table above).
 Then click `OK` and your feedback path will be configured.
+Remember to go back to `Trackplan` and select `Operate` before running your locos.

 ![dialog box image](https://github.com/ghfbsd/pico_rocrail_can_tcp_gateway/blob/main/images/snsr-2.jpg?raw=true)